tokzeedeveloper/tokzee-website-latest/NETLIFY_SSL_FINAL_FIX.md

 ## 🔍 What's Actually Wrong

-The domain `betterfriend.live` is trying to connect via HTTPS, but:
+The domain `Tokzee.live` is trying to connect via HTTPS, but:
 1. Either the SSL certificate wasn't provisioned by Netlify yet
 2. Or the DNS isn't pointing correctly to Netlify
 3. Or there's a Cloudflare/proxy interference